 Location: Corner of Rizal Street and Mercado Street, Poblacion 5, Calamba, Laguna

 Built by the ancestors of the indigenous people of Ifugao centuries ago, the Banaue Rice Terraces was declared by the government as a National Cultural Treasure in 1973.

 These terraces embody the culture of the Ifugao people, which was largely influenced by rice cultivation and agriculture.
 The importance of these terraces is evident in the many agricultural rites connected to rice production.
 The traditional and indigenous techniques applied in building the terraces reveal the extensive knowledge of the Ifugao people in earthwork, stonework, irrigation, and the preservation of the integrity of the rice terraces.

-Interestingly, the Banaue Rice Terraces is not included in the UNESCO World Heritage List under the Rice Terraces of the Philippine Cordilleras due to the presence of modern structure in the area.
+Interestingly, the Banaue Rice Terraces is not included in the UNESCO World Heritage List under the Rice Terraces of the Philippine Cordilleras due to the presence of modern structures in the area.
 However, two of the five listed are located not too far away — the Batad Rice Terraces and the Bangaan Rice Terraces.
 The Banaue Rice Terraces are the ones that can be seen from different view decks along the main road (Nueva Vizcaya-Ifugao-Mountain Province Road).

 Location: Banaue, Ifugao, CAR

 Situated on Lipuun Point in the town of Quezon on the southwestern part of Palawan Island, the cave complex is part of the Lipuun Point Reservation, protecting and preserving the cultural and historical artifacts within the area.

 Cradling numerous important archeological artifacts like the Tabon Man, the oldest modern human bones in the Philippines; and the Manunggul Jar, a National Cultural Treasure and one of over a thousand burial jars discovered in the cave complex.